All Episodes

 We don't need to look at them with pity.

-We need to look at them as potential, as people who have not been inspired somehow to ex to find the best in America and to be the best that they can be, that they don't know how good they are.
+We need to look at them as potential, as people who have not been inspired somehow to find the best in America and to be the best that they can be, that they don't know how good they are.

-Those people, we're a compassionate country, we'll take care of all of them.
+We'll take care of all of them.

-We're gonna take care of you.
+We're going to take care of you.

 The government can't take care of you and make you prosperous.